 13. Go Underground at DOMunder

-DOMunder is one of the most fascinating things to see in Utrecht, offering an immersive underground journey beneath Domplein square.
+DOMunder is one of the most fascinating things to see in Utrecht, offering an immersive underground journey beneath Domplein Square.
 It reveals 2,000 years of the city’s history in one place, from Roman fortifications to medieval cathedrals and beyond.

 With a bright flashlight in hand, explore hidden passageways, uncover ancient foundations, and follow an interactive storyline that brings Utrecht’s layered past to life.